Moistbobo/Bobo-WaifuGachaBot/README.md

 2. Images must be mirrored to imgur and must be **300 x 375**.
 This is for consistency and also mirroring prevents hot linking to some poor dude's site

+3. If you're unsure if you're doing it right, put your json file into this validator: [https://jsonlint.com/]

 ```JSON
 {
   "type": "Anime",